 ROSEN, A TOP RANKED LAW FIRM, Encourages F45 Training Holdings Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – FXLV

-/EIN News/ -- NEW YORK, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of F45 Training Holdings Inc. (NYSE: FXLV) pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company’s initial public offering conducted in July 2021 (the “IPO” or “Offering”), of the important February 6, 2023 lead plaintiff deadline.
+NEW YORK, Jan.
+16, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of F45 Training Holdings Inc. FXLV pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company's initial public offering conducted in July 2021 (the "IPO" or "Offering"), of the important February 6, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased F45 securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.